LHON Awareness Day banner! Saturday 19 September

 2021: The Importance of Technology for LHON Patients

 Technology can make an enormous difference to the quality of life for LHON sufferers.
-Watch IMP Chair Kira Mann along with board member (and LHON sufferer) Paula Morandi discuss this with technology expert Michele Landolfo.
-Michele is from the Cavazza Blind institute of Bologna and is also affected by LHON.
+Watch IMP Chair Kira Mann along with board member, Paula Morandi, discuss this with technology expert Michele Landolfo, from the Cavazz Blind Institute of Bolgna.

 2020: One Condition Many Stories